dwarvesf/research/AI/build-a-system-prompt.md

 ---
-title: "Building the use case: how to use Claude to build the system prompt"
+title: "How to use Claude to build the system prompt"
 date: "2025-04-18"
 description: "Building the use case: how to use Claude to build the system prompt"
 authors: